Samaira74/Project3_TweetsAnalysis/README.md

 # Project3_TweetsAnalysis
-The objective is to detect hate speech in tweets, classifying them as either containing racist/sexist content or not.
+The objective of the this project is to detect hate speech in tweets, classifying them as either containing racist/sexist content or not.
+A labeled dataset of 31,962 tweets is provided, where '1' indicates hate speech and '0' indicates otherwise.
+The aim is to train a model on this data to predict labels for a test dataset.
+The data is in CSV format, including tweet IDs, labels, and tweet text.